louthy/language-ext/README.md

     }
 ```

-For those that actually prefer the class based approach - or would at least prefer the class based approach for the larger/more-complex processes.
+For those that actually prefer the class based approach - or would at least prefer the class based approach for the larger/more-complex processes then there is an interface proxy system.
 The previous `Cache` example where there's quite bit of boiler-plate because of C#'s lack of pattern-matching could be implemented thus:

 ```C#
     interface ICache